 - It might make your computer slow as it consumes system resources.

 - Lack of framework support in the community edition.

 Eclipse IDE is a free and open-source Java IDE.
 It is another one of the most popular Java IDEs in the market.
-One thing that makes eclipse unique is its cloud edition.
+One thing that makes Eclipse unique is its cloud edition.
 The Eclipse IDE comes in two editions.

 The first one is the desktop edition and the second one is the cloud edition.
-As the name suggests, the cloud edition of eclipse allows the developers to code in a web browser and to store their code on the cloud.
-Using this you can code from anywhere and your code will be there right where you left.
+As the name suggests, the cloud edition of Eclipse allows developers to code in a web browser and to store their code on the cloud.
+Using this you can code from anywhere and your code will be there right where you left off.
 Apart from cloud support it also allows the developers to create their own features.
 Developers can use the Plugin Development Environment to build their own features and that makes Eclipse IDE different from other Java IDEs.
 It has an extensive array of plugins available in its eclipse marketplace that allows developers to customize functionalities for application development.

 Eclipse supports more than 100 programming languages!
-So if you’re a developer with multiple hats of programming languages you can go for eclipse as your IDE.
+So if you’re a developer with multiple hats of programming languages you can go for Eclipse as your IDE.

 Pros of Eclipse IDE

 - Eclipse IDE is available for Linux, macOS, Solaris, and Windows.